ash71m/hv-supply/README.md

 # High Voltage Supply Board Code
 This repository includes all the code needed to program and test the high voltage supply board that provides up to 80 V in order to operate SiPMs.
 The board can be controlled with the on-board RP2040 chip or with an external microcontroller through UART communication.

+main_v3 is in progress. voltage setting is functional. voltage reading is not fully functional.

 ## Features
   - Input: 5 V at 200 mA